 Ryan White HIV/AIDS Program Part F Dental Reimbursement Program

-This program provides financial support to dental schools and training programs in the U.S. to help cover the costs of providing oral health care services to low-income individuals living with HIV.
+This program provides funding to accredited dental schools and training programs in the U.S. to improve oral health care access for low-income individuals living with HIV.

 Award Range